yigit/android-priority-jobqueue/README.md

     @Override
     public void onRun() throws Throwable {
         // Job logic goes here.
-In this example, the network call to post to Twitter is done here. webservice.postTweet(text);
+In this example, the network call to post to Twitter is done here.
+        // All work done here should be synchronous, a job is removed from the queue once
+        // onRun() finishes.
+        webservice.postTweet(text);
     }
     @Override